May 25, 2017 Musicology, Opinion 4 Comments

 We’ll google that for you.
 Attorneys “entertainment and intellectual property”

-This site does not provide legal advice.
+Musicologize cannot and does not provide legal advice.
 I am NOT a lawyer.
 My expertise and opinions are musical, not legal.
-There is no substitute for your own personal lawyer.
-There’s step one.
+There is no substitute for a good lawyer.
+That’s why it’s step one.

 2. Get your own copyright properly registered.